 In order to decide if the healthcare analyst career path suits you, it's worth looking at types of people that find success in the health informatics and data science line of work.
 While some people prefer to be working in an office alone, and others prefer to be talking to large groups and assigning everyone tasks, a healthcare data analyst has to be proficient at both.

-Overall, this job may be a great fit for people who associate themselves with the following skills and traits:
+Overall, this job that accounts for a healthcare organization's big data collection may be a great fit for people who associate themselves with the following skills and traits:

 - Good time-management